netxms/netxms-doc/admin/data-collection.rst

 Usually DCIs have scalar values.
 A list DCI is a special DCI which returns a list of values.
-List DCIs are mostly used by |product_name| internally (to get the list of network interfaces during the configuration poll, for example) but can also be utilized by user in some occasions. |product_name| Management Client does not support list DCIs directly but their names are used as input parameters for Instance Discovery methods.
+List DCIs are mostly used by |product_name| internally (to get the list of network interfaces during the configuration poll, for example), but can also be utilized by user in some occasions. |product_name| Management Client does not support list DCIs directly, but their names are used as input parameters for Instance Discovery methods.
 List DCI values can be also obtained with :command:`nxget` command line utility (e.g. for use in scripts).